Straight from the Gut

 Nitrates.
 Used as a preservative and to enhance color in deli slices and cured meats like bacon, salami and sausage, nitrates may be connected with depression.

 60% of Americans have a chronic disease.
 40% have two or more chronic diseases.
-Today, someone will have a heart attack every 40 seconds.
+Someone will have a heart attack every 40 seconds.
 Cancer is the second leading cause of death worldwide.
 50 million Americans have an autoimmune disease.
-Almost half the population of the United States have prediabetes or diabetes.
+Almost half the population of the United States have pre-diabetes or diabetes.
 Brain health problems are also rising.
 20% of adults have a diagnosable mental disorder.
 Depression is the leading cause of disability around the world.
 Around 1 in 5 American children ages 3-17 have a diagnosable mental, emotional, or behavioral disorder.
 Serious depression is worsening especially among teens with suicide among girls reaching a 40 year high.
 Anxiety impacts more than 40 million Americans, and Alzheimer's Disease is the 6th leading cause of death in the United States.
 Since 1979, deaths due to brain disease have increased 66% in men and 92% in women.
 1 in 59 children are now on the Autism spectrum (Cole, 2019).
 There is one underlying commonality between all of these health problems explains Dr. Will Cole in The Inflammation Spectrum.
 Each of these diseases is inflammatory in nature.